Scrounger/CountryCurrencyPicker/README.md

 ```

 ## Button
-Since version 1.1.0 library provides Buttons that can be used in xml layout files
+Since version 1.1.0 the library provides Buttons that can be used directly in xml layout files.
+Button shows the countryName and the countryFlag.
+On click it opens the picker dialog.

 <p align="center">
   <img src="/Screenshots/button.png" width="250"/>